 What does it look like for believers to wisely engage the intersection of faith and culture in daily life?

-Join us on March 16, 2018 on the campus of Southeastern Baptist Theological Seminary in Wake Forest, NC, or via livestream, for The Wisdom Forum — an evening of compelling conversation addressing the faithful interaction with cultural issues the church faces today.
+Tonight, March 16, you can join us at 6:00pm on the campus of Southeastern Baptist Theological Seminary in Wake Forest, NC, for an evening of compelling conversation addressing the faithful interaction with cultural issues the church faces today.